Things To Do

 in Trail

-Trail is a small city located in the West Kootenay region of British Columbia, Canada, nestled along the Columbia River.
-Known for its rich mining history and vibrant community, Trail is home to the Teck Metals smelter, one of the largest employers in the area.
-The city offers a range of outdoor recreational activities, including hiking, biking, and skiing, thanks to its picturesque mountain surroundings.
+Trail, Canada is a small city located in the West Kootenay region of British Columbia, nestled along the banks of the Columbia River.
+Known historically for its rich mining industry, it now boasts a vibrant community with stunning natural surroundings.
+The city offers a blend of outdoor recreational activities, cultural experiences, and local charm.

 Day Trips